Asana

 Create an Asana App

-Follow the documentation on Building an App with Asana.
+Follow the documentation on Building an App with Asana .
 You may create a developer sandbox account to test your app before moving to production.

 When creating your app, use the following settings:

 - Set an appropriate App name, description and icon.
-This will be visible to your users authorizing access to your app.
+This will be visible to your authorizing access to your app.

 - Take note of the Client ID and Client Secret.